-- (1) All students are required to have current and complete immunization records; in-coming sixth grade students (and new seventh and eighth grade students) are required to have a second measles booster shot.
+- (1) Indiana law requires parents/guardians to furnish no later than the first day of school attendance proof of the student's immunization status, either as a written document from the health care provider who administered the immunization or documentation provided by the state immunization data registry.
+The statement must show that the student has received these immunizations: - (A) 5 doses of DTP (diphtheria, tetanus, and pertussis) - (B) 1 dose Tdap - (C) 4 doses of polio vaccine - (D) 2 doses of MMR (measles, mumps and rubella) - (E) 2 doses of Hepatitis A vaccine - (F) 3 doses of Hepatitis B vaccine - (G) 2 doses of Varicella vaccine (Physician documentation of disease history, including month and year, is proof of immunity for children entering preschool through 12th grade.
+Parent report of disease history is not acceptable). - (H) 1 dose of Meningococcal (MCV4) for grades 6-11 - (I) 2 doses of Meningococcal (MCV4) for grade 12 - (2) All students are required to have current and complete immunization records; incoming sixth-grade students (and new seventh and eighth-grade students) are required to have a second measles booster shot.
 Students who do not receive the appropriate immunizations as required by law for public education could result in exclusion from school.
-Please note, immunization objection forms are available in the CMS front office.
-Please contact the school nurse for further information. - (2) Prior to trying out for any sport, a student-athlete must have all final forms paperwork on file with the athletic department, including physical examination completed by a medical professional.
+Please note immunization objection forms are available in the CMS front office.
+Please contact the school nurse for further information. - (3) Prior to trying out for any sport, a student-athlete must have all final forms and paperwork on file with the athletic department, including a physical examination completed by a medical professional.
 All required athletic paperwork is available on final forms.
 Please visit the school website or contact the corporation athletic director for more information.